desec-io/desec-stack/docs/authentication.rst

-The server will respond with a list of token objects, each containing a timestamp when the token was created (note the ``Z`` indicating the UTC timezone), an ID to identify that token, as well as the secret token value itself.
-Each token can carry a name that has no operational relevance to the API and is for user reference only.
-All tokens created by the log in endpoint will have "login" as name.
+The server will respond with a list of token objects, each containing a timestamp when the token was created (note the ``Z`` indicating the UTC timezone) and an ID to identify that token.
+Furthermore, each token can carry a name that is of no operational relevance to the API (it is meant for user reference only).
+Certain API operations (such as login) will automatically populate the ``name`` field with values such as "login" or "dyndns".

 ::